th-schwarz/C5Connector.Java/README.md

   * compatible with the Servlet 3.0 specification
   * fixed scope of the dependency slf4j-nop
   * extended the UserActionMessageHolder to work with user-defined properties files

+* 0.2 SNAPSHOT
+  * restructured FilemanagerIconResolver to get an easier access from embedded applications